iangalvez/jcheno21.github.io/lecture4.md

 * The advantage of a for-loop is that all the necessary components are set up at the top of the command

-- Infinite loops are still possible in for-loops
+- You can still have an infinite loop

   - In the example below, our "prepare-for-next-iteration" is set so that <code>k</code> gets added by 1

   - This will always satisfy the "stay-in-loop" condition

   - The computer will perform this operation until it hits 1 billion, the largest value for an int

 ```cpp